Grigoriym/Cashier/README.md

 - [Cicerone](https://github.com/terrakok/Cicerone) - is a lightweight library that makes the navigation in an Android app easy.

 ### TODOs
-- [ ] Remove excessive emit(Try.Loading) from repos.
+- [x] Remove excessive emit(Try.Loading) from repos.
 Check flow use cases
-- [ ] Remove base useCases, otherwise it is problematic to test
+- [x] Remove base useCases, otherwise it is problematic to test

 ### Roadmap
 - [x] Move all UI to compose, (only scanner is left without any changes)
 - [ ] Google Sign In, Firebase Authentication
-- [ ] Add tests and all that stuff
+- [ ] Add tests and all that stuff (In progress)
 - [x] Make full integration with [my own backend solution](https://github.com/Grigoriym/cashier-api)
 - [ ] Learn proguard and somehow do something with it here
 - [x] Enhance navigation, abstract navigation (kinda made it with the help of Cicerone)